SocketCluster/plugins/README.md

 **Codecs (Frontend + Backend)**

-- ```sc-codec-min-bin``` https://github.com/SocketCluster/sc-codec-min-bin - A codec for compressing SC messages into a lightweight binary format before transmiting them over the wire.
+- ```sc-codec-min-bin``` https://github.com/SocketCluster/sc-codec-min-bin - A codec for compressing SC messages into a minimal binary format before transmiting them over the wire.
 This is ideal for games and other high-throughput applications.

 ## Contribution guidelines